Robert L. May: Early life

 Upon leaving Dartmouth, May was hired as a copywriter by R.H.
 Macy & Co. (now Macy's), the New York City department store.
 In 1927, he moved to Omaha, Nebraska, where he worked two years as advertising manager for J. L. Brandeis & Co. department store.
 During that time, May married Evelyn Ruth Heymann of New York City.
 She was a 1923 graduate of the Ethical Culture School in New York and a 1927 graduate of Radcliffe College.
 The marriage took place in Chicago on November 29, 1928.
-The following year, the Mays moved to Atlanta, Georgia, where he worked for a year as advertising manager at Rich's department store.
+The following year, they moved to Atlanta, Georgia, where he worked for a year as advertising manager at Rich's department store.
 In 1930, they returned to New York City where May was hired as assistant sales manager for Butterick Company.
 In the summer of 1932, the Great Depression cost him his job.
 His parents were likewise hard hit by the Depression: his father Milton's business, the May Lumber Co., was forced to close and the family lost most of their wealth.

-May had some difficulty finding a new job, but in 1933 he was hired as advertising manager and copy writer for Gimbel Brothers department store in New York City.
+May had some difficulty finding a new job, but in 1933, he was hired as advertising manager and copywriter for Gimbel Brothers department store in New York City.
 At the end of the following year, Evelyn gave birth to their daughter Barbara.
 Early in 1936, May resigned from Gimbel's in order to move to Chicago where he took on a low-paying job as in-house advertising copywriter for Montgomery Ward.
 He would work for Montgomery Ward for most of the next 24 years.
 Throughout these years, Evelyn worked full time as a social worker, while also studying at Columbia University's New York School of Social Work and teaching part-time at Northwestern University.